Charles Asamoah: International

 Charles Asamoah began his international career with the German second division club Antatriya in 2002 after the British coach David Booth recruited him.
 He also played for the Ghana National Under 23 (Black Meteors) in 2001.

-A brother to Ghanaian born German international footballer, Gerard Asamoah, the first black to feature for the German National team before David Odonkor who played for Borussia Dortmund and Real Betis and Jerome Boateng who now plays for Bayern Munich after a good season with Manchester City in England.
+A brother to Ghanaian born German international footballer, Gerard Asamoah, the first black to feature for the Germany national team before David Odonkor who played for Borussia Dortmund and Real Betis and Jerome Boateng who now plays for Bayern Munich after a good season with Manchester City in England.

 Asamoah joined Mahindra United in India in 2004 after turning down a lucrative offer from Raja Casablanca, a leading Morocco club.
 He featured in most matches for the Indian Club and played a major role in the 2004–2006 seasons of the India Premier League and won the hearts of many of the club's supporters including football lovers in India.

 In his first game for Mahindra United in 2004, he scored and assisted in the game which ended in favour of Mahindra United.

 After two seasons with Mahindra United he joined the Sharks of Portharcourt in Nigeria.
 He also went on loan at Bahrain Sports Club {Naide Bahrain} in the Persian Gulf region.